 Sample Screen Views

-To give you a feel for what the App v1.8 includes and how it works, behold these sample views:
+To give you a feel for what the App v1.8.5 (iOS 7) includes and how it works, behold these sample views:

 Near Me View

 The Near Me tab first displays close-by attractions -- either all that are within 25 miles, or the first 25 at any distance.
-Toggle the List/Map icon on the upper right.
+Toggle the List and Map icons on the upper right.
 On the map, red pins indicate our must-see attractions, (but if it's on the map it has some merit).

 You can set a different location to see what's around.
-In the List view, use the gray box to search by address, city, and/or postal code.
+In the List view, use the address text box to search by address, city, and/or postal code.
 In the Map view drag the map to a new area and tap-and-hold to drop a pin.
-To return to your actual location, tap the Arrowhead button.
+To return to your actual location, tap the Arrowhead icon .

 If you change location, you can reload POIs by giving the phone a shake.
 Pull-to-Refresh: You can also reload by pulling the top of the list.